Potter's ex-chief: 'I saw no violation' of policy by officer

 But Ijames testified that deadly force is warranted if an officer is halfway inside a vehicle that is about to be put into drive.
 In Wright’s case, two other officers were trying to get him out of the car when Potter shot him.

-He later agreed under questioning by the state that deadly force would not have been reasonable if an officer in Potter’s position was unaware that one of the other officers was unable to exit the vehicle.
+He later agreed under questioning by the state that deadly force would not have been reasonable if an officer in Potter’s position didn’t know that another officer couldn’t get out of the car.

-Prosecutor Matthew Frank noted that Ijames’ written report did not state that Potter had acted as “an objective officer” would have done in a similar situation, a phrase the state has often invoked during the trial.
+Frank noted that Ijames’ written report did not state that Potter had acted as “an objective officer” would have acted in a similar situation, a phrase the state has often invoked during the trial.

 Frank also seized on a part of Ijames’ report in which he said Potter’s single trigger pull backed up the idea that she meant to use her Taser.
 That’s because officers intending to use deadly force are often trained to fire more than once.